What we know about the Americans arrested for bringing ammo to Turks and Caicos - KESQ

 US lawmakers tried to free Americans

-A US congressional delegation traveled to the islands last week and asked for the charges for the five Americans to be dropped.
+The Americans’ arrest has stoked tension between US officials and their counterparts just a few hundred miles away.
+A request by a US congressional delegation to the islands in May for charges against the five Americas to be dropped did not yield the desired result.

-One of the US lawmakers, Oklahoma Republican Sen. Markwayne Mullin, said in a statement, “Unfortunately, despite our willingness to work with Turks and Caicos officials to get our constituents home, we were not able to find a path forward today.”
+“Unfortunately, despite our willingness to work with Turks and Caicos officials to get our constituents home, we were not able to find a path forward today,” Republican US Sen. Markwayne Mullin of Oklahoma said May 20 in a statement.

-In an interview with ABC News last week, Republican Congressman Rep. Guy Reschenthaler said, “It’s to the point now, (where) every third week an American is being detained wrongfully and Turks and Caicos.”
+“It’s to the point now, (where) every third week an American is being detained wrongfully (in) Turks and Caicos,” Republican US Rep. Guy Reschenthaler told ABC News the same week.

-Reschenthaler told CNN the prison on Turks and Caicos has been flagged by the UN for humanitarian concerns.
+Meanwhile, the prison on Turks and Caicos has been flagged by the United Nations for humanitarian concerns, Reschenthaler told CNN.

-In a House of Assembly address, the islands’ Misick said, “The (accusations) of congressman (Guy Reschenthaler) against the government and people of the Turks and Caicos Islands are nothing more than diabolic falsehoods.”
+In a House of Assembly address, the islands’ Misick said, “The (accusations) of congressman (Reschenthaler) against the government and people of the Turks and Caicos Islands are nothing more than diabolic falsehoods.”

-Reschenthaler told CNN’s Manu Raju he wants to see a “resolution here where the Americans get zero amount of jail time.
-They should be given time served and be sent home to the United States.”
+Reschenthaler wanted to see a “resolution here where the Americans get zero amount of jail time.
+They should be given time served and be sent home to the United States,” he told CNN’s Manu Raju on May 20.

-On Tuesday, Mullin welcomed the news of Wenrich’s release, saying it’s “another step in the right direction,” according to a post on X.
+On May 28, Mullin welcomed the news of Wenrich’s release, calling it “another step in the right direction,” according to a post on X.

 “I again encourage TCI to address the unintended consequences of their law to prevent this from happening again.”